 - persistent dizziness

 Over time, MS can cause new lesions to form.
-Existing lesions may also grow larger.
-This might cause a relapse or acute flare of symptoms.
+Existing lesions may also grow larger, which might cause a relapse or acute flare-up of symptoms.
 This happens when your symptoms get worse or new symptoms develop.

 It’s also possible to develop lesions without noticeable symptoms.
-Only 1 in 10 lesions causes outward effects, reports the National Institute of Neurological Disorders and Stroke (NINDS).
+Only 1 in 10 lesions causes outward effects according to the National Institute of Neurological Disorders and Stroke (NINDS).

 To help slow the progression of MS, many treatments are available.
 Early diagnosis and treatment might help prevent the development of new lesions.

 Many medications are available to treat MS. Some of those medications may help relieve your symptoms during a relapse or flare.
-Others may help slow the progression of the disease.
+Others decrease the risk of new lesions from forming and help slow the progression of the disease.

-The U.S. Federal Drug Administration (FDA) has approved more than a dozen disease- modifying therapies (DMTs) to help slow the development of MS.
+The Food and Drug Administration (FDA) has approved more than a dozen disease-modifying therapies (DMTs) to help slow the development of new lesions.

 Most DMTs have been developed to treat relapsing forms of MS. However, some of them are used to treat other types of MS.